danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 )
 {% endhighlight %}

-Installing `django-notifs` install pika which is a python library for connecting to RabbitMQ (Since RabbitMQ is written in Erlang not python).
+Installing `django-notifs` also installs `pika` which is a python library for connecting to RabbitMQ.

 Run the migrations with `python manage.py migrate`

-Finally we're going to install `RabbitMQ` The instructions vary for different operating systems, so head on to the website and find out how to install it for your machine.
+Finally install `RabbitMQ` The instructions vary for different operating systems, so head on to the [installation guide](https://www.rabbitmq.com/download.html) to get the installation instructions for your Operating system.

-Now that we have our packages installed (Make sure the `RabbitMQ` server is running, if not you'll get errors) let's integrate notifications into our applications.
-With the inbuilt signals from `django-notifs` it's very straightforward
+Before you continue, Make sure the `RabbitMQ` server is running, if not you'll get errors when you try to connect to it from `pika`.

 open `views.py` and update the `ChatSessionMessageView` view: